Plug Spawn Pack – Chicken of the Woods Mushroom, Laetiporus sulphureus – 100 plugs

 Properly maintained logs will continue to produce mushrooms for many summers!

 Chicken of the Woods mushrooms really do taste like chicken.
 These hardy mushrooms can be made into vegetarian chicken patties or sauteed for use in a sandwich or crepe.
 In addition to their use as food their bioactive compounds are being explored as nutraceuticals and pharmaceuticals as anti-tumor and cholesterol lowering agents.

 Typical of poly-pores, this species requires a lower relative humidity that most gilled mushrooms.

 For more information on growing from plug spawn check out the following titles from our Mushroom Bookstore:

 Hwang, H. S., S. H. Lee, et al. (2008).
 “Production of extracellular polysaccharides by submerged mycelial culture of Laetiporus sulphureus var. miniatus and their insulinotropic properties.”
 Appl Microbiol Biotechnol78(3): 419-429.

 Pleszczynska, M., A. Wiater, et al. (2013).
 “Successful large-scale production of fruiting bodies of Laetiporus sulphureus (Bull.: Fr.)
 Murrill on an artificial substrate.”
 World J Microbiol Biotechnol29(4): 753-758.

-Available in 100 plug packs
+Also available in 500 plug packs